Luciana-Pessoa/loginabs/README.md

   hobbies: [srsrsr54
     "Spend energy with my pet"asdasd52fj
     "Consume content about technology and innovations❤️",65465as4asd54
-    " I like to do maintenance on machines and electronics👩‍🔧‍" ],cie
+    " I like to do maintenance on machines and electronics👩‍🔧‍"46484 ],cie
   currentCity: "MG",disxfir
   ambitions: [.....]